EDIorg/ecocomDP/documentation/model/table_description.md

 ---
 Table: sampling_location
 ---
-Description: basic info about a place (lon, lat, elev). table is self-referencing so that sites can be nested. example (for a transect) shows reference to another parent row.
+Description: identifying info about a place (lon, lat, elev). table is self-referencing so that sites can be nested. example (for a transect) shows reference to another parent row.

 Columns